mvenditto/sensor-hub_rest-server/README.md

-/devices/:id/tasks | GET | get all *tasks* supported by a specific device /devices/:id | DELETE | delete *device* with specified 'id' /devices/:id/tasks/:task | PUT | execute a *task* for the specified device /devices | POST | create a new *device* with a specified *driver* /dataStreams | GET | all *datastreams* /dataStreams/:id | GET | an *observation* from this datastream (*{datastream.sensorId}_{datastream.name}*)
+/devices/:id/tasks | GET | get all *tasks* supported by a specific device /devices/:id | DELETE | delete *device* with specified 'id' /devices/:id/tasks/:task | PUT | execute a *task* for the specified device /devices/tasks/queue/:id | GET | poll the result of the specified *task* /devices | POST | create a new *device* with a specified *driver* /dataStreams | GET | all *datastreams* /dataStreams/:id | GET | an *observation* from this datastream (*{datastream.sensorId}_{datastream.name}*)